Troutnut.com Fly Fishing for Trout Home

 Pictures Below

 Many of America's traditional flies, like the March Brown and the Light and Dark Cahills, originated in the Catskills to imitate the mayflies of this genus.
-Back then most they were in classified in Stenonema, the name by which many anglers still know them.
+Back then they were classified in the genus Stenonema, the name by which many anglers still know them.
 Caucci and Nastasi wrote of them in Hatches II:

 "There is a matrimony between Stenonema flies and Catskill rivers that is as synonymous as ham and eggs."

-Anglers looking for information on the popular species Stenonema fuscom should know that it has been combined with Maccaffertium vicarium.
+Anglers looking for information on the popular species Stenonema fuscum (Gray Fox) should know that it has been combined with Maccaffertium vicarium (March Brown) and is now only considered a lighter and slightly smaller version of the same species.

 Where & When